-Specifies that AS\SET is generated when the AS\PATH attribute for a summary route is generated.
+Specifies that AS_SET is generated when the AS_PATH attribute for a summarized route is generated.

-AS\SET is not generated when the AS\PATH attribute for a summary route is generated.
+AS SET is not generated when the AS PATH attribute for a summarized route is generated.

-Specifies that summary routes will not be registered in the forwarding table.
-However, summary routes can be distributed by using a routing protocol.
-Specify this parameter if you want to advertise summary routes to an external destination by using another routing protocol, but do not want to discard packets via the summary route.
+Specifies that summarized routes will not be registered in the forwarding table.
+However, summarized routes can be distributed by using a routing protocol.
+Specify this parameter if you want to advertise summarized routes to an external destination by using another routing protocol, but do not want to discard packets via the summarized route.

-Summary routes are registered in the forwarding table.
+Summarized routes are registered in the forwarding table.